Clinical Students from St. George’s and Ross

 The College of Veterinary Medicine at North Carolina State University provides an educational environment that prepares students for veterinary careers that are satisfying intellectually, professionally, and financially.
 The College attracts a variety of a diverse group of talented students.
 The educational and work environment is one where everyone is treated courteously and with respect, and where integrity is expected.

-We welcome the students from Ross, St. George’s and St. Matthew’s Universities as you continue your education for your clinical year.
+We welcome the students from Ross and St. George’s Universities as you continue your education for your clinical year.
 It is our goal to see that you receive clinical training that will provide the knowledge and expertise needed as you enter the veterinary medical profession.

-Once an agreement has been reached between your institution and the College of Veterinary Medicine on acceptance of students, you will be notified regarding the date for orientation by Joy Strickland, Clinical Coordinator.
+Once an agreement has been reached between your institution and the College of Veterinary Medicine on acceptance of students, you will be notified regarding the date for orientation by the CVM Clinical Coordinator.
 An acceptance package with information you need prior to clinics will be forwarded to you.

 Health Insurance is the responsibility of the student.
 Veterinary medicine is a relatively dangerous profession; you are always at risk of injury when working with the animals and are exposed to potential zoonotic diseases during the course of routine preclinical or clinical training.
 NCSU requires that all students have health insurance.